kdeldycke/click-extra/docs/tutorial.md

 That's it!

-Here is a highlight of the only changes between the two versions:
+Here is a `diff` highlight of the simple changes between the two versions:

 ```diff
 -from click import command, echo, option